free5gc/free5gc.github.io/docs/guide/TNGF/tngfue-installation.md

 cd ~/tngfue/wpa_supplicant
 sudo ./wpa_supplicant -c ../wpa_supplicant.conf -i <YOUR_WIFI_INTERFACE_NAME>
 ```
+#### Example output

-When the session connects successfully, you will see these five interfaces established.
+When the session successfully connects, it will be possible to see these five interfaces established.
 ![interfaces](./interfaces.png)

 And TNGFUE will show that connection is completed.